 The relationship between size and performance is weak.
 Funds with less than $1 billion struggle because their costs are too high but scale benefits tend to disappear between $5-$10 billion.

 While some of the largest industry super funds have received our Fit Cat Fund awards (e.g. UniSuper, AustralianSuper and Aware Super), there are many large industry funds absent, such as REST and Hostplus, which collectively manage over $100b.

 Our Fat Cat Funds Report shows many smaller industry super funds performed as well or better compared to larger funds.

 Industry funds’ explanation for spending millions of member dollars on advertising and sponsorships each year is size will drive economies of scale and better member outcomes.

 The data doesn’t back this up.
-Even at $100 billion of member funds AustralianSuper has been increasing their administration fees.
-According to their annual report admin and operating expenses rose from $103 million in 2006 when it had 1.3 million members, to $262 million in 2016 with 2.1 million members.
-That’s a jump from $79 per member to $124 per member in a decade.
+Even at over $200 billion of member funds AustralianSuper has been increasing their administration fees.
+According to their annual report admin and operating expenses rose from $103 million in 2006 when it had 1.3 million members, to $871 million in 2021 with 2.4 million members.
+That’s a jump from $79 per member to $363 per member in a 15 years.

 Slow to accept the benefits of indexing

 The performance differences between industry funds highlights a concerning fact – despite their ‘to-benefit-members’ mantra, industry super still allocate the majority of their funds to relatively expensive active fund managers whose performance as a whole do not justify their costs.

 This continues despite the evidence that active stock picking and market timing deliver worse outcomes for investors.
 Over the 10 years to 30 June 2021, 80% of Australian large cap active share managers, 90% of international active equity managers and 86% of bond managers underperformed.

 Active management explains why there is such large variance in the performance of industry funds.
 Many rely on active managers being lucky rather than focusing on the factors within their control – cost and risk.